 1. Establish the engagement terms

 Issue the engagement letter addressing the management board.
-Specify: the financial statements will be compiled under RJ for small legal entities, based on information provided by management.
-Clearly state that no assurance will be expressed, that the engagement cannot be relied upon to disclose errors or irregularities, and that the compiled financial statements are intended for ABN AMRO covenant monitoring and management's own use.
+Specify that the FS will be compiled under RJ for small legal entities, based on information provided by management.
+Clearly state that no assurance will be expressed, that the engagement cannot be relied upon to disclose errors or irregularities, and that the compiled FS are intended for ABN AMRO covenant monitoring and management’s own use.

 2. Obtain understanding of the business and framework